IIT (ISM) Dhanbad: Conversion to Indian Institute of Technology

 While a proposal to upgrade ISM Dhanbad to an Institutes of National Importance had been put as early as 1994 by a Government Committee, no action was taken by the Government over this proposal.

 A proposal for the conversion was included in the 12th Five year plan after its passage through the National Development Council (NDC), on 27 December 2012, and put across the IIT Council on 7 January 2013.

 The Union Finance Minister Arun Jaitley, during his budget speech in Parliament on 28 February 2015, proposed to upgrade ISM Dhanbad into an IIT.
 On 25 May 2016, the Union Cabinet approved that a bill be introduced in Parliament for converting ISM Dhanbad into an IIT.
 On 19 July 2016 the Institutes of Technology (Amendment) Bill, 2016 was introduced into the Lok Sabha.
 It was passed by the Lok Sabha without opposition on 25 July 2016.
 The Rajya Sabha unanimously passed the Bill on 2 August 2016.
 The Bill got the Presidential assent and a Gazette notification was made on 6 September 2016, thus officially conferring Indian Institute of Technology tag to erstwhile Indian School of Mines, Dhanbad.

 Campus

 IIT (ISM) Dhanbad campus total campus size is around 444.98 acres, and with its main campus of size approximately 218 acres located in Sardar Patel Nagar of Dhanbad and 226.98 acres of upcoming campus in Nirsa, Dhanbad.
-The institute has around 10000 students with 3732 undergraduate studentes, 1951 postgraduate students, and 2418 doctoral students.
+The institute has around 10000 students with 3732 undergraduate students, 1951 postgraduate students, and 2418 doctoral students.